natanielmendes/nataniel-portfolio/README.md

 ## Introduction

-This project informs about my study and work experience.
+This project goes through my certifications, studies and work experiences.

 This is publicly available at https://nataniel.me or https://natanielmendes.com